FreeCAD/FreeCAD-documentation/wiki/Debugging.md

 -   The sqashfs-root location is where the debugger later on is hooked up to.

--   Make sure you can start a fc session from within the squashfs-root location.
+-   Make sure you can start a FreeCAD session from within the squashfs-root location.

 ```python
 squashfs-root> ./usr/bin/freecadcmd
 ```

--   Should start up a freecad commandline session.
+-   Should start up a FreeCAD commandline session.

 -   Install [LiClipse](https://www.liclipse.com/).
     -   Comes ready with pydev and has installers for all platforms.